 Your Responsibilities to Keep Everyone Safe

 Brandon University takes the safety of everyone on campus very seriously.
 It is our top priority.
+We have developed several protocols protect the health of our community.

 As we continue to take measures to limit any spread of coronavirus on our campus, there are several ways you can help.
 These are based on guidance from public health authorities, including the Public Health Agency of Canada and Manitoba Health.
 Please read and follow these instructions.